opiopan/fsmapper/README.md

 fsmapper interacts with FS20202 via SimConnect API.
 SimConnect API allows a outer-process to acess only [SimVars](https://docs.flightsimulator.com/html/Programming_Tools/SimVars/Simulation_Variables.htm) and [Event IDs](https://docs.flightsimulator.com/html/Programming_Tools/Event_IDs/Event_IDs.htm).
 However that isn't sufficient to controll all operable object in  a cockpit or to know all gauge status in ac cockpit  for presenting on a other DIY gauge (or on the secondary display).<br>
 To controll and kow all of cockpit gauges, accessing local variables in a aircraft module is needed, and [Gauge API](https://docs.flightsimulator.com/html/Programming_Tools/WASM/Gauge_API/Gauge_API.htm) is appropriate for this purpose.
 But unfortunately, this API can be used only in WASM module. <br>
-MobiFlight WASM Module solves this probrem. fsmapper can access all local variable by communicating with this WASM module.
+MobiFlight WASM Module solves this problem. fsmapper can access all local variable by communicating with this WASM module.

 ### Configuration file